isomerpages/imda-sgdigitaloffice/_programmes/1c-tnc.md

 <ol start="7">
 	<li>Participation in the Lucky Draw pursuant to the HGD Initiative is subject to these T&Cs.
 Usage of the UePS during the Qualifying Period shall be deemed as consent to participate in this Lucky Draw and acceptance of these T&Cs, including any amendments, additions, replacements, variations and modifications thereto.</li>
-	<li>Participants (including stallholders who have registered for the UePS) agree to be bound by and to comply with these T&Cs.
+	<li>Participants agree to be bound by and to comply with these T&Cs.
 Non-compliance with or breach of any of these T&Cs may disqualify a participant at any stage of the Lucky Draw, and any prize monies won by the participant may be forfeited, withheld, withdrawn or reclaimed by IMDA/SDO upon written demand.</li>
 	<li>In the event of any erroneous payments to Winning Participants or Winning Stallholders are made, or in the event that any misconduct, false declaration, dishonesty or misrepresentation on the part of a participant is subsequently discovered, any prize monies won by the Winning Participants or Winning Stallholders may be forfeited, withheld, withdrawn or reclaimed by the participating payment schemes/wallets and/or by IMDA/SDO upon written demand.</li>
 	<li>In the event of any inconsistency between these T&Cs and the terms of any brochure, marketing or promotional material relating to the Lucky Draw, these T&Cs shall prevail.</li>
 	<li>IMDA/SDO may at any time at its sole and absolute discretion, without notice or assigning any reason thereof: (a) substitute, withdraw, add to or alter any of the prizes; (b) suspend, withdraw or terminate the Lucky Draw; or (c) delete, vary, supplement, amend or modify these T&Cs in such manner as IMDA/SDO deems fit, including without limitation, the eligibility of participants, the bases and methods of identification of any Winning Participant(s) and any dates in connection with the Lucky Draw, the Lucky Draw period, number of draws and Lucky Draw dates.
 IMDA/SDO shall not, to the extent permitted by law, be liable to for any claims, costs, expenses, loss or damage suffered by any person as a result of the aforementioned changes.
-Any amendments to the T&Cs will be posted on the relevant IMDA/SDO website [URL TBC].</li>
+Any amendments to the T&Cs will be posted on the relevant IMDA/SDO website (<a href="https://go.gov.sg/scanpaywin" target="_blank">go.gov.sg/scanpaywin</a>)</li>
 	<li>IMDA/SDO accepts no responsibility for any Qualifying Transactions that are delayed, misdirected, or for whatsoever reason (including but not limited to incomplete payment details, technical glitches, system or infrastructure failures, delays in transmission etc) have failed to be included in the Lucky Draw.</li>
 	<li>By participating in the Lucky Draw, participants are deemed to have agreed with any data protection and privacy policy of IMDA/SDO with regards to the collection, processing, use, disclosure of any personal data which it may obtain during this campaign.
 Participants are also deemed to have consented to (i) IMDA/SDO collecting, processing or using their personal data and (ii) being contacted in connection with the Lucky Draw.</li>
 	<li>IMDA/SDO’s decision on all matters regarding the Lucky Draw is final, conclusive and binding, and no enquiries or appeals, either verbal or written, shall be entertained.
 All participants including the Winning Participants and Winning Stallholders shall accept and abide by any and all decisions made by SDO concerning, without limitation, these T&Cs, the rules, procedures and regulations of the Lucky Draw, the award of prizes and any other matters relating to the Lucky Draw.</li>